katenorquay/personal-blog/src/blog/7-ways-to-have-more-fun/index.md

 So often we stop making things because we are ashamed.
 We don’t believe we are creative, or imaginative.
 We think that whatever we make will be BAD, and use that as an excuse to stop doing it.
 I believe we all have a call to creativity, whether it’s through drawing and painting, or cooking, or writing, or coding, or rearranging the furniture.
 Whatever your medicine of choice is, do it.
 And if it’s bad?
 Who cares.
 You don’t have to show anyone.
 Make things for the love of it.

-4) Do something frivolous.
+<h3> 4.
+Do something frivolous </h3>

 Stop trying to be productive.
 Stop trying to convince yourself that you have fun when you play chess, and read classical novels (if that’s not true for you!).
 Know that it’s completely fine to read a trashy novel, go window shopping, play angry birds and buy useless trinkets from the op shop.
 You can spend your time doing anything you want.
 Stop taking it all so seriously.

-5) Do something by yourself.
+<h3> 5.
+Do something by yourself.</h3>

 Spending time alone is hugely underrated.
 You are the only person you are guaranteed to have a relationship with for your entire life.
 You might as well learn to enjoy your own company.

 Go to the movies.
 Read a book in the park.
 Go to brunch alone and treat yourself to the big breakfast.

-I think that when you can spend a saturday night hanging out by yourself and have a truly fantastic time, you are really doing something right.
+I think that when you can spend a Saturday night hanging out by yourself and have a truly fantastic time, you are really doing something right.

-6) Make a plan
+<h3> 6.
+Make a plan </h3>

 When we plan things out, we get to enjoy not just the event itself, but build anticipation through the planning process.
 Before the event even happens we’ve experienced so much joy through the build up.